open-amt-cloud-toolkit/mps/docs/General/manageDevice.md

 Next steps:

+- Learn how to construct your own API call to manage a device [here](../Tutorials/apiTutorial.md)
 - Find out about the ActivEdge [UI Toolkit](../Tutorials/uitoolkit.md) and more under Tutorials.
 - Read about security recommendations and other ActivEdge features under Topics.